 So, I put together a quick blog post on what I consider to be some great books for summer reading.
 With no further ado–the Yaya’s list of the best summer reads!!
-FYI–we now blog with the name Parenting High Schoolers, but we will always be the yayas!
+FYI–I now blog with the name Parenting High Schoolers, but I will always be a yaya!

 *This post may contain affiliate links.
 This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.

 I LOVED this book.
 It’s about 3 young women during World War II.
 Herta is a German doctor at a concentration camp who is convinced that Hitler’s agenda is absolutely for the best-an unusual point of view to read, but so interesting!

 Kasia is a Polish gal who is transported to the camp where Herta works.
 Caroline is a French woman living in the US with her mother, and works to help orphans back home in France with care packages.
 The story follows each of them through the length of the war and after.
 Eventually, all paths cross.
 This book is based on real women.

 Another favorite.
 This story is set at the turn of the 19th century.
 An older gentleman gathers newspapers in cities where they are printed and travels to remote areas.
 He then reads to citizens for a small price.

 Due to a particular event, he is saddled with taking care of a young girl.
 Their relationship evolves over time.
 It is also based on true events.

 Did you know that the United States Congress has recommended the reading of this book?
 It is the scenario of a post- EMP event in the US.
 EMP stands for electromagnetic pulse-find out what this means when you read the book.
 I had no idea!

 The setting is in the mountains of North Carolina.
 The story is great–scary, informational, and so interesting!
 It is a trilogy.
 One Year After and The Final Day follow.
 I’ve read the first two in the series, and I am excited to read the third!